4-Coumarate-CoA ligase

-The 3 substrates of this enzyme are ATP, 4-coumarate, and CoA, whereas its 3 products are AMP, diphosphate, and 4-coumaroyl-CoA.
+The enzyme produces the thioester of p-coumaric acid with coenzyme A. The reaction is driven to completion by the energy produced by the hydrolysis of adenosine triphosphate (ATP) to its monophosphate AMP, releasing diphosphate.
+This reaction is an important step in the biosynthesis of phenylpropanoids.

 This enzyme belongs to the family of ligases, to be specific those forming carbon-sulfur bonds as acid-thiol ligases.
 The systematic name of this enzyme class is 4-coumarate:CoA ligase (AMP-forming).
 Other names in common use include 4-coumaroyl-CoA synthetase, p-coumaroyl CoA ligase, p-coumaryl coenzyme A synthetase, p-coumaryl-CoA synthetase, p-coumaryl-CoA ligase, feruloyl CoA ligase, hydroxycinnamoyl CoA synthetase, 4-coumarate:coenzyme A ligase, caffeoyl coenzyme A synthetase, p-hydroxycinnamoyl coenzyme A synthetase, feruloyl coenzyme A synthetase, sinapoyl coenzyme A synthetase, 4-coumaryl-CoA synthetase, hydroxycinnamate:CoA ligase, p-coumaryl-CoA ligase, p-hydroxycinnamic acid:CoA ligase, and 4CL.
-This enzyme participates in phenylpropanoid biosynthesis.